ArctosDB/documentation-wiki/_how_to/How-to-Edit-a-Verbatim-Locality.markdown

 * Occasionally, you may also need to go back and revise a Verbatim Locality based on access to the original field notes.

-**From Specimen Search**
+**From Search**

-* Search for the specimen and click on its GUID to go to the specimen detail page.
+* Search for the catalog record and click on its GUID to go to the detail page.

 * In the Locality section of the detail page, click on "Edit" in the upper right corner.
-Alternatively, go to the Locality tab above the specimen data on the detail page.
+Alternatively, go to the Locality tab above the data on the detail page.

 * Under "Collecting Event" on the left side of the page, click "[Edit Event]".